Piyush-Patole/JokesApp/README.md

 Features =>
 1. Name-based Jokes: Users can enter their name to receive a personalised joke.
 2. Joke Retrieval: Fetches jokes from the JokeAPI.
-3. Personalization: Replaces "Chuck Norris" in jokes with the user's name.
+3. Personalization: Adds personalisation in jokes with the user's name.
 4. Styling: The application is styled with a vibrant, modern CSS, including gradients and pop colors.

 Technical Requirements =>